AboutHistory

 1978-1992 – The institute was included into the list of the country's leading institutions of higher education in scientific works (1978).
 Construction of a training and laboratory complex on Prospect Bolshevikov began.
 More than 8,500 students (including 300 foreign students) were studying at seven faculties in five specialties (1980).
 There were about 600 teachers and more than 400 teaching and administrative employees by that time.

-1993-2018 Having university status
+1993-2018 University status

-1993 – The institute obtained the status of being a university.
+1993 – The Institute obtained the status of being a University.
 Its new name: The Bonch-Bruevich St Petersburg State University of Telecommunications (SPbSUT).
 Development of digital information-transmission systems, introduction of fiber-optic communication lines, development of information networks, and mobile communication networks were determined to be priorities for scientific research.

 St Petersburg Center of Telecommunications was created and based in SPbSUT; it is a specialized center for improvement of professional skills and retraining of specialists.
 The Department of Fundamental Studies was created.
 It provides training of specialists according to a “Bachelor and Master” system.
 The Factory and Technical College was reorganized into SPbSUT’s Institute of Radio Engineering and Electronics.
 The College of Telecommunications was also included into the structure of SPbSUT.